Shivanikkpatil/repository_using_terraform/README.md

 # repository_using_terraform
-deploying first resource from terraform
+deploying first resource from terraform.
+Manual changes